ankurk017/wrf_nlcd_lulc_converter/docs/README.md

 ## Deployment

-The documentation is automatically deployed to GitHub Pages when changes are pushed to the main branch via GitHub Actions.
+The documentation is automatically deployed to Read the Docs when changes are pushed to the main branch.
+The documentation is hosted at: https://wrf-nlcd-lulc-converter.readthedocs.io/

 ## Contributing to Documentation